 The SMC Advising Center is a part of Student Affairs.
 We exist as a resource for all undergraduate students in the School of Media and Communication, with the primary goal of providing ongoing support for our new freshmen and first semester transfer students.
-Our academic advisors—Kathy, Justin, Mary Beth, Brian, and Cat—make sure students are on the right track and are taking the appropriate courses for their majors.
+Our academic advisors—Kathy, Justin, Mary Beth, Brian, Cat, and Diana—make sure students are on the right track and are taking the appropriate courses for their majors.
 Patrick enhances students’ professionalism in the Center for Student Professional Development.
-Lezlie gives guidance in Study Away programs for those who have an adventurous nature.
+Lezlie and Katie give guidance in Study Away programs for those who have an adventurous nature.
 In the office, Sheryl, Jackie, and Lauren keep everything running smoothly with the help of our undergraduate peer advisors.

 We encourage all first-year students to see an academic advisor through Freshman Seminar or an appointment, not only when it is time to register for classes, but whenever you have a question concerning your program or the University.
 The academic advisors are more than willing to help students with all aspects of life at Temple.
 In fact, except for your instructors, academic advisors are probably the Temple people new students see most during their first year.

 Another way that we support first-year students is through Freshman Seminar.
 This one-credit course covers topics such as time management, study skills, test-taking strategies, and other academic success tips.
 Freshmen Seminar also discusses Temple’s support services such as financial aid, career development, counseling services, and student health services.

 - Register for Your Classes